flyx/Nova-TeX-Suite/README.md

 ### Building and viewing the PDF

-You need [latexmk](http://personal.psu.edu/~jcc8/software/latexmk/) which should come with your TeX distribution.
+You will need a TeX distribution installed on your system.
+This extension has been tested and is known to work with [MacTeX](https://www.tug.org/mactex/).
+In particular, it uses [latexmk](http://personal.psu.edu/~jcc8/software/latexmk/) to build the document.

-For viewing the document, you need [Skim](https://skim-app.sourceforge.io) because that supports SyncTeX (unlike Preview).
+For viewing the document, you need the PDF viewer [Skim](https://skim-app.sourceforge.io) which, unlike Preview, supports SyncTeX.

 - Go to *Project Settings* and create a new task from the `latexmk` template.
 - Enter the path to the main `.tex` file.
+  Optionally set the LaTeX processor.
 - close settings, select the created task in Nova's title bar if a different task is currently active.

 The *build* and *run* buttons in the title bar should now be enabled:

 - *build* runs `latexmk` on your project; in the case of an error, Nova will show an issue for the corresponding file.
-  If you use Skim to view your file, you may configure it to auto-update. **Do not do this when using the *run* command (see below)**.
+  This will build the PDF in the project's directory and dump all intermediate files there.
-- *run* runs `latexmk` in continuous preview mode and opens Skim to show the resulting PDF file.
+- *run* starts Skim as child process to display and continuously update your PDF file there.
-  In this mode, editing any file of the project will automatically rebuild the PDF and Skim will refresh when the PDF is ready.
+  While Skim is running, saving any LaTeX file of the project will automatically rebuild the PDF and tell Skim to refresh.
-  This mode tells Skim automatically to update when PDF generation has finished – which means that **you must deactivate Skim's option to check for file changes**.
+  **You must deactivate Skim's option to check for file changes when using this feature**.
-  SyncTeX support is currently TODO.
+  In Skim, you can `⌘⇧`+Click to jump to the source position of the content that has been clicked after you've followed the instructions in the menu *Extensions -> Show Skim Setup Instructions*.

+It is recommended to position Nova and Skim side-by-side to use the continuous preview mode.
+The extension will not do any window arrangement for you.

 ## Remarks